Did you know that a burglary happens every 20.9 seconds in the U.S., according to the FBI?1

-Your home is one of your most valuable possessions, along with everything inside.
-It is a place you want to feel safe and secure from the potential dangers of the outside world.
-Employing and engaging in some basic best practices around home security is the first step to help create a secure environment for your loved ones and family.
+Your home is one of your most valuable possessions, along with everything inside it.
+It's a place you want to feel safe and secure from the potential dangers of the outside world.
+Employing and engaging in some basic best practices around home security is the first step to help create a secure environment for your loved ones.

 Consider these tips to help keep you and your family, and your possessions, safe and secure.

 Landscape with safety in mind.As you walk around your property, look for areas that could be potential hiding spots for thieves, who prize the privacy they provide.
 Try and clear away any overgrown areas.